GerindT/reSearch/readme.txt

--Admin can asign superusers and have access to the dashboard and all the features superusers have -Superusers can verify papers in the categories they are assign at, they cannot create other superusers -Users can create new papers and comment, they can favorite papers and modify their accounts
+-Admin can asign superusers and have access to the dashboard and all the features superusers have -Superusers can verify papers in the categories they are assign at, they cannot create other superusers -Users can create new papers and comment, they can favorite papers and modify their accounts -Search by title and category that is choosen, pages for erros,success and loading to have consistency of data

+Api Endpoints:
+    -Posts.php -> Get all the posts with all the data needed for each of them (joins) -SinglePost.php + id -> Get the single Posts given by the id, get more details for the post to have a balance between frontend and backend

 Running localy:
 -Frontend: